o-fork/mysql2pgsql/README.md

 ```sh
 java -Xmx4G -jar target/mysql2pgsql-1.0-SNAPSHOT.jar mysqlhost mysqlport mysqluser pgsqlhost pgsqldb pgsqlport pgsqluser schema
 ```
+The heap size may need to be modified to match the largest table.
+Mysql's jdbc driver doesn't seem to support limited fetch sizes so all rows are read before writing to postgres

 #Flow of operation
 1. Dump mysql schema using mysqldump